RamonRivera2025/Data_Projects_TripleTen/Fresh Beats User Data/README.md

 ### Results
 _Created visualizations to communicate key findings effectively to stakeholders_
-- Paid users have steadier growth and better user retention than free
+- Paid users have steadier growth and better user retention than free users
 - Rock is the most popular genre for free users.
-- Pop genre peaked in 2021 and is on a downwards trend
+- Pop genre peaked in 2021 and is on a downward trend

 ### Insights
 _Provided recommendations to enhance user engagement and retention strategies_